Akshay-ch-dj/Javascript-experience-projects/JS_practice_files/4-ES6/Readme.md

     ```

-     * It can only be used as helper functions, it is basically a method attached to the class definitions,
+     * It can only be used as helper functions, it is basically a method attached to the class definitions,\
      which is basically a function, that is under the hood an object, so a static methods are just methods in an
      object wrapped in some syntactic sugar.
 Not really a useful one.
      * The class definitions are not hoisted, so it need to implement a class and only latter in the code, can start using it.
      * Its only add methods to classes directly not properties, (inheriting properties through object instances is not a best practice.)
+     * A basic implementation of ES6 classes with `setter` and `getter` functions,\
+       Getter functions are meant to simply return (get) the value of an object's private variable to the user without the user directly accessing the private variable.
+Setter functions are meant to modify (set) the value of an object's private variable based on the value passed into the setter function.

+       ```javascript
+       class Book {
+         constructor(author) {
+           this._author = author;
+         }
+         // getter
+         get writer() {
+           return this._author;
+         }
+         // setter
+         set writer(updatedAuthor) {
+           this._author = updatedAuthor;
+         }
+       }
+       const novel = new Book('anonymous');
+       console.log(novel.writer);  // anonymous
+       novel.writer = 'newAuthor';
+       console.log(novel.writer);  // newAuthor
+       ```

+     * Notice the syntax used to invoke the getter and setter.
+They do not even look like functions.
+Getters and setters are important because they hide internal implementation details.
+     * Note: It is convention to precede the name of a private variable with an underscore (_).
+However, the practice itself does not make a variable private.

 13. ### Implementing Inheritance from one class to another.